 Command Sponsorship (CS) is for service members and DoD Employees, we will call them sponsors from here on out, who wish to bring their families with them to an overseas assignment.
-Service members must complete a packet that will be sent to the overseas gaining unit.
+Sponsors must complete a packet that will be sent to the overseas gaining unit.
 There, the commanders will either approve or deny the packet within 72 hours.
-If an SM does bring their family to Korea, whether they are Command Sponsored or Non-Command sponsored, their assignment in Korea will last 2 years instead of 1.
+If a sponsor does bring their family to Korea, whether they are Command Sponsored or Non-Command sponsored, their assignment in Korea will last 2 years instead of 1.

 If a CS packet is denied, don’t give up.
 Ask why then see if there is any way to resubmit the packet.
 Usually, it is EFMP paperwork that hasn’t been updated or a miscommunication with the actual needs of an EFMP family member v. suggested needs given by a doctor.
 Be sure that everything in an EFMP file is updated and accurate based upon the needs of the family members.

 In 2007, we were all packed and ready to go to England.
 Can you believe it?
 The land of green hills and Doctor Who!
 I was devastated when we received a denial of our Command Sponsorship Packet because of my EFMP status.
 At the time, I was managing my Fibromyalgia through exercise and motrin but my doctor wanted to be sure that I had everything I may need while in Europe.
 So, he wrote down trigger point injections, weekly chiropractor visits, physical therapy, narcotics etc. The list was a mile long of treatments I didn’t need but I thought I was filling out my EFMP correctly and I ended up scaring the bejesus out of our gaining unit and getting our family denied 3 years in the England countryside.

 There are also other options to coming to South Korea if a family is willing to pay for the move out of their own pocket.
 NonCommand Sponsored (NCS) families have less benefits than CS families but coming here is still an option.